mangalam-research/salve/README.rst

 Version 0.14 also changes the structure of the file format that salve uses by default.
 See `File Format`_ for more details.

-Version 0.15 further reduced the size of the generated files by optimizing the size of the identifiers used by references and definitions.
-With this optimization, the size of a run-of-the-mill TEI schema was reduced by 35% compared to the same schema in previous versions.
+Version 0.15 further reduces the size of the generated files by optimizing the size of the identifiers used by references and definitions.
+With this optimization, the size of a run-of-the-mill TEI schema used in testing was reduced by 35% compared to the same schema in previous versions.

 Turning to actual code, a typical usage scenario would be as follows::